In this Article

 2. Sleep Apnea

-SIDS or Sudden Infant Death Syndrome also causes overheating in the baby’s body while he/she is asleep, which shows up in the form of extreme night sweat.
+Suffocation due to the sleeping position of the baby or getting strangled by a blanket can lead to SIDS or Sudden Infant Death Syndrome.
+If you are watchful, you could notice the baby’s body overheating while he is asleep, which shows up in the form of extreme night sweats.

 It has been observed that sometimes, despite a controlled room temperature, babies sweat at night.
-This is because of a condition called hyperhidrosis or excessive sweating.
-Children suffering from hyperhidrosis also have sweaty hands and feet.
-However, this is not a serious condition and can be cured by a specialist.
+This could be because of a condition called hyperhidrosis or excessive sweating.
+Although it is not a common cause in children, those suffering from hyperhidrosis also have sweaty hands and feet.
+However, it is not a serious condition and can be cured by a specialist.
 The treatment may involve a surgical procedure, or may even be cured non-surgically, by applying ointments or administering oral medication.
-Make sure to consult a dermatologist to determine the treatment your baby needs.
+Be sure to consult a dermatologist to determine the treatment your baby needs.

 Here is a list of simple steps that you can follow, in order to keep a check on night sweating in babies.